pohlm01/master-thesis/4_comparison.typ

 The results in @tab:top_10_signatures show that the landscape of used signatures is diverse.
 The significance is very limited, though, as five of the ten top domains do not serve a website and are purely used for @api calls or to serve static assets like pictures and videos (root-servers.net, googleapis.com, gstatic.com, tiktokcdn.com, amazonaws.com).
 The remaining five domains serve a website, but it seems likely that the majority of calls still originate from @api calls, which may use different certificate chains.
-Moreover, the server may adopt the presented certificate based on a specific subdomain, the user agent, and other factors, further complicating a holistic view.
+Moreover, the server may change the presented certificate based on a specific subdomain, the user agent, and other factors, further complicating a holistic view.
 Nevertheless, we are convinced that the chosen combinations represent adequate examples.

 The signatures for @sct:pl is more uniform.